These Numbers Show Favorable Signs for WillScot Mobile Mini Holdings Corp. (WSC)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 19.01% loss in the last 1 month and extending the period to 3 months gives it a 27.49%, and is 3.86% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.45% over the week and 3.84% over the month.
+The stock witnessed a 9.52% loss in the last 1 month and extending the period to 3 months gives it a 27.24%, and is -0.91% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.53% over the week and 3.76% over the month.

 WillScot Mobile Mini Holdings Corp.
 (WSC) Analyst Forecasts